 (B) REMEDIES AGAINST GOODS SOLD

-Remedies against goods sold are available only to an unpaid seller.
-Section 45 of the Sale of Goods Act defines unpaid seller as a seller to whom the whole of the price has not been paid or offered or to whom a cheque or some other negotiable instrument was given for the price and the same has been dishonoured.
+Remedies against goods sold are available only to an unpaid seller under the Law related to Sale of Goods Act.
+Section 45 of the Sale of Goods Act defines unpaid seller as a seller to whom the whole of the price has not been paid or offered or to whom a cheque or some other negotiable instrument was given for the price and the same has been

 Under Section 46 of the Act, the unpaid seller of goods has the following remedies against the goods contracted to be sold:

 (a) Right of Lien.

 (a) Right of Lien

 Lien means retaining the goods.
 Possession is an essential element for the exercise of this right.
 Unless there is possession, there is no lien.
 The unpaid seller who is still in possession is entitled to retain the possession of the goods until payment or tender of the price in the following cases:

 (a) Where the goods have been sold without any stipulation as to credit.